 NIKA GREEN PATH

-Nika Island Resort has created its own environmental sustainability protocol called Nika Green Path and, thanks to the synergy with the General Manager, Jacopo Doria, present on the island since 2022 and responsible for its development, has undertaken concrete projects that involve careful research of minimal impact in every department.
+Nika Island Resort has created its own environmental sustainability protocol called Nika Green Path and has undertaken concrete projects that involve careful research of minimal impact in every department.

 We start by raising our guests’ awareness through a guided tour that, from a visit to the museum as a starting point, continues to the back of the resort, during which we show everything that is put in place every day for sustainable hotel management.